1. Corporate Information

 Capital work-in-progress

-Intangible assets with finite useful lives that are acquired separately are carried at cost less accumulated amortisation and accumulated impairment losses, if any.
-Amortisation is recognised on a straight-line basis over their estimated useful lives.
-The estimated useful life and amortisation method are reviewed at the end of each reporting period, with the effect of any changes in estimate being accounted for on a prospective basis.
+Intangible assets with finite useful lives that are acquired separately are measured at cost, less accumulated amortisation and any accumulated impairment losses.
+Amortisation is charged on a straight-line basis over the assets’ estimated useful lives.
+Both the estimated useful life and the amortisation method are reviewed at the end of each reporting period, and any revisions to estimates are applied prospectively.

 Computer Software are amortised on straight line basis over the estimated useful life ranging between 4-6 years.

-The Company accounts for each lease component within the contract as a lease separately from non lease components of the contract and allocates the consideration in the contract to each lease component on the basis of the relative standalone price of the lease component and the aggregate standalone price of the non-lease components.
-The Company recognises right of-use asset representing its right to use the underlying asset for the lease term at the lease commencement date.
-The cost of the right-of-use asset measured at inception comprises of the amount of initial measurement of the lease liability adjusted for any lease payments made at or before the commencement date.
+The Company accounts for each lease component within the contract separately from non-lease components and allocates the consideration in the contract to each lease component on the basis of the relative stand-alone price of the lease component and the aggregate standalone price of the non-lease components.
+The Company recognises right-of-use asset representing its right to use the underlying asset for the lease term at the lease commencement date.
+The cost of the right-of-use asset measured at inception comprises of the amount of initial measurement of lease liability adjusted for any lease payments made at or before the commencement date.

 Certain lease arrangements include options to extend or terminate the lease before the end of the lease term.
 The right-of-use assets and lease liabilities include these options when it is reasonably certain that such options would be exercised.